nicolaei/master/docs/thesis/source/01_introduction.md

 connections, it's safe to assume that the majority of todays users are using Wi-Fi as their primary way of connecting to the internet.

+Though there are only 12 avaliable channels on the 2.4GHz band, where only three of these are considered to be "usable" due to channel overlap.
+The 5 GHz band has more channels, but suffer from shorter range due to the shorter wavelength, so more access points might have to be deployed for good coverage.

-Though with the increasing availiability in developing countries and increasing urbanization around the world, the availiable channels for Wi-Fi deployments are getting increasingly congested.
+Due to a limited amount of channels and an increasing availiability of the internet in developing countries, as well as urbanization around the world, the Wi-Fi channels that are avaliable for deployments are getting increasingly congested.

-With this problem in mind, it is necessary to figure out how access points can have a good overview of the local wirless space to select the best channel for themselves and to collaborate with their peers for optimal channal usage.
+With this problem in mind, it is necessary to figure out how access points can have a good overview of the local wirless space to select a channel for themselves and to collaborate with their peers for channal usage.

+\todo{
+    Do you have an article I can cite regarding the statement about cooperation below @Madeleine?
+}

+Cooperating on the channel allocation problem outperforms non cooperative methods.
+In these methods the channel allocation problem can be considered from a graph colouring perspective where the vertices are Wi-Fi networks, and the edges are neighbouring networks which interfere with each other.

 In this thesis I aim to figure out how to scan the local wireless topology for active wireless access points and their signal strength, without affecting